-[3, 1, 2, 4]
+[3 1 2 4]

-The ties were broken at random because there is no a priori knowledge to provide a beneficial method to ranking selection for this optimisation problem.
+In this case the ties were broken at random using Python’s random number generator because there is no a priori knowledge to provide a beneficial method to ranking selection for this optimisation problem.
 The drawback to this adaptation is that the same design string can represent more than one final design permutation.